loreabad6/masters-thesis-geotech/README.md

 <a name="use"></a>
 ##### How to use it?

+0. Install PostgreSQL [here](https://www.postgresql.org/download/).
+For version 14 the installation process also includes pgadmin4, and let's you add the PostGIS extension on the Stack Builder application.
+Make sure `osm2pgsql` and `osm2pgrouting` are also installed.
-1. Create a database on its PostgreSQL.
+1. [Create a spatial database with pgadmin4](https://postgis.net/workshops/postgis-intro/creating_db.html).
 To test connection an empty table on the database called `test` should be created on the public schema
     + Tip: Run `FULL VACUUM/ANALYZE` frequently on the database to improve performance
     + Follow the tips on [this presentation](https://thebuild.com/presentations/not-your-job.pdf) to increase performance of the database
 2. Set path variables for `osm2pgsql` and `osm2pgrouting`